hugsy/gef/docs/api.md

 -`pane_name`: a string that will be used as the panes setting name -`display_pane_function`: a function that uses `gef_print()` to print content in the pane
--`pane_title_function`: a function that returns the string of the panes title
+-`pane_title_function`: a function that returns the title string or None to hide the title

 ## API ##